 Since the CX30’s track sits very deep within the device, it has two access panels for that purpose.
 The first step is to pop off the entire outer cover, which can be done by pressing the tab on the bottom right.

 Once the cover is off, the best place to start is the rear access door.
 This gives you the highest chance of removing the stuck item with the least invasive process.

 Begin by opening the gray track extension (1) about halfway.
 This part is ordinarily used if you want checks to feed through the scanner and straight out the back, but in this case we are only opening it enough to get it out of the way of the access panel.
 Opening it all the way could actually tear the check and make it even harder to remove.

 After the extension is out of the way, you can pop open the rear access door (2) and gently pull the check straight out the back.

-The other method of clearing paper jams is to open the camera door on the side, which gives access to documents stuck earlier in the track.
-Any checks that jam in this area will be held flat against the camera, so use a thin, flat object to pull the paper out a few millimeters until you can grab it with your fingers.
+The other method of clearing paper jams is to open the image sensor door on the side, which gives access to documents stuck earlier in the track.
+Any checks that jam in this area will be held flat against the sensor, so use a thin, flat object to pull the paper out a few millimeters until you can grab it with your fingers.